TheStig294/weapon-fixes-and-rebalances/README.md

-# TTT Weapon Fixes and Rebalances
+# TTT Weapon Stats Changer

 Below is a list of all convars/options available with this mod, which allows you to change how this mod rebalances weapons, or modify weapons yourself to add your own weapon balancing.